diogovalentepcs/eurostat/README.md

 eurostat.get_data(code, flags=False)
 ```

-Read a dataset from the main database (available from the [bulk download facility]) and returns it as a list of tuples.
+Read a dataset from the main database (available from the [bulk download facility][bulkdown]) and returns it as a list of tuples.
 The first element of the list ("the first row") is the data header.
 Pay attention: the data format changes if flags is True or not.
+Flag meanings can be found [here][abbr].

 Example: